siwest/sfly_challenge/README.md

 ### Testing and Further Analysis

-A ipython notebook file named "Verification and Visualization with Pandas and Matplotlib.ipynb" independently calculates LTV for all customers, and shows results with mirror those of the Solution.py output.
-I've done this for testing purposes, but also to try out some visualizations.
+A ipython notebook file named "Verification and Visualization with Pandas and Matplotlib.ipynb" independently calculates LTV for all customers, and shows results which mirror those of the Solution.py output.
+This is done for testing purposes, but also to try out some visualizations.

 ### Performance: